- an early type of magic-lantern show consisting of various optical illusions in which objects rapidly change size, blend into one another, etc.

-Origin: Fr fantasmagorie < Gr phantasma, phantasm + agoreuein, to speak in public < ageirein, to assemble (see gregarious): prob. infl. by Fr allegorie, allegory
+Origin of phantasmagoriaFrench fantasmagorie from Classical Greek phantasma, phantasm + agoreuein, to speak in public from ageirein, to assemble (see gregarious): probably influenced, influence by French allegorie, allegory

 - a.
 A fantastic sequence of haphazardly associative imagery, as seen in dreams or fever.b.
 A constantly changing scene composed of numerous elements.

 - Fantastic imagery as represented in art.

 Origin of phantasmagoriaAlteration of obsolete French phantasmagorie art of creating supernatural illusions perhaps fantasme illusion ( from Old French; see phantasm . ) allégorie allegory, allegorical visual representation ( from Old French allegory ) ( from Latin allēgoria ; see allegory . )

 - A popular 18th- and 19th-century form of theatre entertainment whereby ghostly apparitions are formed; a magic lantern.